Pilicirce/CodewarsExercises/README.md

 # CodewarsExercises
 Exercises to practice from codewars.com (https://www.codewars.com).
-There are different levels, from 8kyu (the easiest) to 1kyu (the hardpest)
+There are different levels, from 8kyu (the easiest) to 1kyu (the hardest)

 ____________________________________